-Colossians 1:20-22 can be analysed into the following statements:
+Colossians 1:20-22 can be analyzed into the following statements:

 - Before Christ’s death, there was “war” between God and some of His intelligent creatures; both on earth and in heaven.

 - That war was caused by the aggression of God’s intelligent creatures against Him.

 - God was not angry with His enemies.

 - To bring an end to the war, by providing evidence through Christ’s death, God reconciled His enemies with Himself.

 - The intelligent beings in heaven also needed the evidence provided by the cross.